oviis/puppet-extrapackages/README.md

 ## Overview

-This module installes in one array more extra debian packages
+This module installes as tagged packages more extra debian packages

 ## Module Description